JulianFechner/venv_activate-pyinstaller/README.md

 # venv_enter
-A script for entering a virtual environment
+A script for entering a specified virtual environment.

+Languages: English, German